 How does mindfulness usually work in pain management

 Mindfulness generally turns down the arousal level and anxiety functions where pain in present.
 Having this arousal increases pain monitoring and releases chemicals like cortisol that increase pain response.
 Being less “interested” in the pain effectively “turns down” pain levels.

 Results with fibromyalgia

 The FHT summary, along with a link to the full study can be found HERE

 - 22 percent improvement in sleep impairment

 - 20 percent improvement in daytime sleepiness

 Mindfulness is one of the multi modal eastern and western psychotherapies available from Stuart. other methods used to treat fibromyalgia include counselling and psychotherapy, often cognitive behavioural psychological models.
 These are also available from Stuart.
 Another method used for pain management is clinical hypnosis.

-Stuart is registered with the FHT (who hold a PSA AR) under Mindfulness (as well as Hypnotherapy and EMMETT).
+Stuart is registered with the CNHC (who hold a PSA AR) under Hypnotherapy ).
 He has several competency certifications in Clinical application of Mindfulness for Clients and Groups.